kastelan/ComfyUI-Clipboard-Workflow-Automator/README.md

 ## Key Features

 -   **Background Monitoring:** Runs silently in the background, waiting for new images.
--   **Full Workflow Automation:** Instead of just pasting an image, it triggers your entire, complex workflow from start to finish.
+-   **Full Workflow Automation:** Instead of just pasting an image, it triggers your entire, workflow from start to finish.
 -   **Duplicate Detection:** Intelligently detects if the image in the clipboard is the same as the last one, preventing the same job from running repeatedly.
 -   **Universally Compatible:** Designed to work with **any** ComfyUI workflow, no matter how complex, by targeting a specifically named node.
 -   **API-Driven:** Uses the ComfyUI API, ensuring robust and reliable execution.